komnatadeveloper/flutter_spacex_graphql/README.md

-# A Flutter Repo Using SpaceX API
+# Using SpaceX API via BLOC PATTERN

 - Infinite Scroll using  [pull_to_refresh](https://pub.dev/packages/pull_to_refresh) package